ETHNOBOTANICAL GARDEN OF OAXACA, SANTO DOMINGO #3

-The garden is behind the church and convent, and was used as an orchard by the Dominican friars, and you can see various remains of ovens, irrigation canals, ponds, and a cobblestone walkway.
+The garden is behind the ex-convent and church of Santo Domingo.
+And it was used as an orchard by the Dominican friars.
+In your visit you will see various remains of ovens, irrigation canals, ponds, and a cobblestone walkway.
+These archaeological vestiges were what dominicans used in they daily lives.
+And the ovens of quarry used for the construction of the whole complex.

 Photo: Douglas Favero Photography.
 The ethnobotanical garden is located behind the ex-convent.